 Side-impact collisions happen when one vehicle crashes into the side of another vehicle.
 Although known as broadside collisions or T-bone accidents, side-impact collisions can lead to serious injuries or death.

-Modern cars have improved safety features, but their sides are still the least-protected.
+Modern cars have improved safety features, but their sides are still the least protected.
 The thin sides of a car or truck don’t provide much buffer during an accident.
 As a result, drivers and passengers can suffer severe injuries.
+For those impacted by the sudden jolt of a side-impact collision, the support of a knowledgeable Atlanta Car Accident Lawyer is critical in addressing the often severe repercussions.

 Side-Impact Collision Causes